jonathanhinton/Link-Validator/README.md

 cd lib
 npm install && bower install
 ```
-I am serving files using html-server.
+I am serving files using http-server.
 If you have it, run `http-server` from the main directory.